 Where Our Produce Goes

-Starting in 2020, the majority of the produce we grow will go to the Clemson Free Clinic as a part of their wonderful "Produce Rx" program (their website can be found here).
+Starting in 2020, the majority of the produce we grow goes to the Clemson Free Clinic as a part of their wonderful "Produce Rx" program (their website can be found here).
 Any surplus we have after the program is an abundance we will share in our online store and at our local farmers markets.
-And we always have lots of fresh-cut flowers and other products, including specialty produce!
+And we always have lots of fresh-cut flowers!